MA Social Anthropology with Development

 The study of these variations, and the common humanity that underlies them, is at the heart of social anthropology.

-There are close links between:
+There are close links between social anthropology and:

 - human geography